 The Maine State Science Fair is a wonderful opportunity for Maine high school students to present original research to a state-wide audience of their peers and judges including scientists, engineers, mathematicians, teachers, and other STEM professionals.

 The 2015 Maine State Science Fair will take place on Saturday, March 21, 2015, at the Cross Insurance Center in Bangor, at the site of the the 2015 Maine Science Festival.
+A tentative schedule is available.

 The Maine State Science Fair is open to all students from all public, private, parochial and home schools (Grades 9-12) throughout Maine.